Mental-Inferno/HTML-Cleaner/README.md

 1. Clone this repo. `git clone https://github.com/Mental-Inferno/HTML-Cleaner.git`
 2. Then cd into the directory. `cd HTML-Cleaner`
-3. On UNIX operating systems, compile and run the `CleanUpHTML.c` file using a compiler that supports at least the the C99 standard
+3. Compile and run the `CleanUpHTML.c` file using a compiler that supports at least the the C99 standard

 ## Author